 3. Bargains on batteries.
 The Obama administration will try to sweeten the deal for electric cars.
 The most obvious way for them to do this is to turn the current $7,500 federal income tax credit into a rebate (of as much as $10,000) paid at the point of purchase.
 Not everybody can use an income tax credit, and nobody wants to wait for one, so this would be a big deal.
 I’m not predicting it will become law — just that it will be advocated a bit more strenuously than it is now.

+4. The cheap EVs are coming.
 In 2013, we’ll finally see a few battery electrics under $20,000 (after the federal credit and other incentives).
 The deal will be even better if the incentives rachet up (see above), but it will happen anyway through market forces.
 It’s important, because they’re priced out of the market for many would-be customers now.
 Nissan will show a bargain version of the Leaf at the Detroit Show (which I’ll attend in a couple of weeks), Smart will have its Electric Drive out, starting at $25,000 before the credit.
 Dealers will be selling off Mitsubishi I-MiEVs for a bottom line of $19,995.
 Battery costs are coming down — McKinsey & Company says by as much as two thirds by 2020 — and that will be reflected in falling prices.

+5. More cars will run on natural gas and propane.
 How could this not happen?
 These fuels are running around $2 a gallon (or gallon equivalent) and fleets can pay back their investment in a shrinking number of years.
 What’s most needed now is public filling stations.
 Propane, a liquid fuel, has the advantage here because a station can be set up for something like $15,000, but natural gas has more friends in high places, including T. Boone Pickens.
 We’ll see what happens.